keystone species of their marine ecosystem

-Floating on their backs, flippers up, massaging their round faces with fuzzy front paws, it’s hard not to be completely enamored with sea otters.
-They are cute, playful, and really do hold onto each other at night to prevent themselves from drifting away while they sleep.
+Floating on their backs, flippers up, massaging their round faces with fuzzy front paws, it’s hard not to be completely enamored with sea otters (Enhydra lutris).
+They are cute and playful and really do hold onto each other at night to prevent themselves from drifting apart while they sleep.

-Another image that comes to mind when one thinks of sea otters, is how lounging on their backs they delightfully munch on crabs, barnacles, or sea urchins.
-It is this diet that trickles into a C02 storage machine.
+Another image that comes to mind when one thinks of sea otters is how they lounge on their backs, delightfully munching on crabs, barnacles, and sea urchins.
+It is, in fact, this special diet that makes sea otters climate change champions.
 Having a meal plan rich in crustaceans keeps these populations in check.

-Not only do sea otters contribute to the foundation in which these underwater forests grow, but they also remove and scare their top predator, the sea urchin.
+Sea otters also protect kelp forests by removing their top predator, the sea urchin.
 These spiky, globular echinoderms eat the roots and cut the remaining plant off from receiving essential sediment nutrients.
 They also multiply rapidly, sweeping across the ocean floor and devouring entire stands of kelp.

 As more money is being invested into carbon capture technology, scientists like Chris Wilmers and Jim Estez from the University of California at Santa Cruz advocate that more value should be placed on protecting and restoring sea otter populations as a natural climate change solution.

 Using the current price on the European carbon market, the amount stored by kelp forests and reinforced by sea otters would be worth $205-400 million.

 Threats facing sea otters

 Despite their appeal and their essential role in our ecosystem, sea otters are listed as endangered as assessed for the IUCN Red List of Threatened Species.

 Habitat degradation, oil spills, net fishing, and the fur trade are major factors in their decline.
 The species is believed to have been reduced by over 50 percent in the last 45 years.